Dimitar Peshev: Recognition

-On 25 October 2002, the Dimitar Peshev House-Museum was inaugurated in Kyustendil, Peshev's home town, to commemorate his life and actions to prevent the deportation of Bulgarian Jews during the Holocaust.
+On 25 October 2002, the Dimitar Peshev House-Museum was inaugurated in Kyustendil, Peshev's hometown, to commemorate his life and actions to prevent the deportation of Bulgarian Jews during the Holocaust.

 Honours

 Peshev Ridge on Livingston Island in the South Shetland Islands of Antarctica is named for Dimitar Peshev.

 In 2013, Washington, D.C. then Advisory Neighborhood Commissioner Neil Glick proposed giving the name Dimitar Peshev Plaza to the intersection adjacent to the Embassy of Bulgaria in Washington, D.C., at 22nd Street and R Street NW.
 The Council of the District of Columbia voted unanimously in favor of the proposal.
 On 12 November 2013, there was a 45-minute ceremony with 75 people.
 Bulgarian Ambassador Elena Poptodorova, D.C.
 Council Chairman Phil Mendelson, and Neil Glick spoke at the naming ceremony.
 It was Peshev's first honor in the Americas.
 EuroChicago, the largest Bulgarian-American expatriate organization, voted to name the creation of Dimitar Peshev Plaza as the 2013 Bulgarian Event of the Year in the U.S.